In Senate race showdowns, tough odds for Democrats fuel Republican hopes

 But two key opponents could threaten her hold on her base.

-Sheriff Joe Arpaio threw his name in the race in January, months after being pardoned by Trump, and former female [think we should lose the word female – she’s still female] fighter pilot Rep. Martha McSally flew into the competition touting her tendency for tough talk.
+Sheriff Joe Arpaio threw his name in the race in January, months after being pardoned by Trump, and ex-fighter pilot Rep. Martha McSally flew into the competition touting her tendency for tough talk.
 While these three candidates are vying for the more conservative voters in the state, there are four others who will be nipping at their heels until the Aug.
 28 primary.

 KEY DATES